usnistgov/FIPS201/_FIPS201/frontend.md

 by the absence of printing.
 Note that presence of the security feature, which MAY overlap colored or printed regions, may modify the perceived color.
-In the case of colored regions, the effect of overlap SHALL NOT prevent the recognition of the principal color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;to 200&nbsp;cm.
+In the case of colored regions, the effect of overlap SHALL NOT prevent the recognition of the principal color by a person with normal vision (corrected or uncorrected) at a working distance of 50&nbsp;cm to 200&nbsp;cm.

 [Table 4-2.
 Color Representation](#table-4-2){:name="table-4-2"}
 {:latex-ignore="true"}